cristeaibogdan/hephaestus-web/README.md

 </div>

 ## What Does This Project Do?
-`Hephaestus` is a personal project designed to help users make informed decisions about household appliances.
+<span style="color: #F76707; font-weight: bold;">Hephaestus</span> is a personal project designed to help users make informed decisions about household appliances.
 The application evaluates the condition and damage of the appliance and provides a recommendation on what action to take.

 The frontend application is deployed on GitHub Pages and is accessible here: